Size of exceptional sets in weakly mixing systems: Introduction

 There are multiple properties concerning weak mixing rate.
-We say a weak mixing is \emph{partially weakly $f$-mixing} if there exists $A$ such that $C_N=o(f(N))$ for every $B$.
-A measure $\mu$ on a circle is called \emph{uniformly $f$-continuous} if there exists $C>0$ such that $\mu(I)<C(\abs{I})$ for every interval $I$ on the circle.
-Let $U_T$ be Koopman operator.
+We say a weakly mixing transformation is \emph{partially weakly $f$-mixing} if there exists $A$ such that $C_N=o(f(N))$ for every $B$.
+A measure $\mu$ on a circle is called \emph{uniformly $f$-continuous} if there exists $C>0$ such that $\mu(I)\le C f(\abs{I})$ for every interval $I$ on the circle.
+Let $U_T$ be the Koopman operator.
 If there exists a spectral measure $\mu_f$ of $U_T$ which is uniformly $f$-continuous, then $T$ is partially weakly $f$-mixing.
 If $T$ is partially weakly $f$-mixing, then there exists $\mu_f$ of $U_T$ which is uniformly $\sqrt{f}$-continuous \cite{spec}.
-Carvalho and De Oliveira \cite{Carvalho} proved some properties of $\limsup_N N^{\alpha}C_N$ and $\liminf_N N^{\alpha}C_N$ for $0<\alpha<1$.
+Carvalho and de Oliveira \cite{Carvalho} proved some properties of $\limsup_N N^{\alpha}C_N$ and $\liminf_N N^{\alpha}C_N$ for $0<\alpha<1$.
+Shortly after the first version of this paper was posted on arXiv, \cite{moll2023speed} proved quantitative weak-mixing estimates for the Chacon transformation for Lipschitz observables tested against $L^2$ observables.

-Weak mixing rate is studied also in physics.
-Y. Feng and G. Iyer \cite{Feng} proved that if a flow is weak mixing, then the dissipation time can be bounded explicitly in terms of the weak mixing rate.
-R. Schubert \cite{Schu} showed that if a system is weak mixing with a certain rate, then we can find similar bound on transition amplitudes.

-In this paper, we refine Proposition \ref{t01} by finding a relationship between the rate of weak mixing and the size of the exceptional set.